myEvolv-Development-Community/myEvolvCode/SQL Views/Hyperlink to Editable Form (View).md

 ```

 ### Other Details
 Can be used in either a custom report launched from the Reports module or in a virtual view subreport to embed within a form.
-In either case, the `hyperlink` column should be formatted as a Memo field, which converts the text into an HTML hyperlink tag.
+In either case, the `hyperlink` column should be formatted as a Memo field, which converts the text into an HTML hyperlink tag (`<a>`).

 Be aware that this view does not include any restrictions based on worker permissions, and could theoretically bypass a worker's role security, allowing edits or deletions where these actions would not normally be permitted.